balintbako/plex/README.md

-# Forked from the Official Docker container for Plex Media Server

-Plex Media Server official image refocused for Raspberry Pi.
+# Plex Media Server official image refocused for Raspberry Pi

-It is a fork of the official Plex Docker image but with an actually working ARM v7 build.
+Forked from the Official Docker container for Plex Media Server and updated to have an actually working ARM v7 build.
 See the original Plex Docker GitHub page for documentation: https://github.com/plexinc/pms-docker

 # The Offical Documentation